Mark Brammer

 Ignacio Fernández Hernández

-Galileo High Accuracy and Authentication Manager, European Commission, DG DEFIS
+Galileo Authentication and High Accuracy Service Manager, European Commission, DG DEFIS

 Ignacio Fernández Hernández is a civil servant at the European Commission's DG DEFIS, where he has led the design and development of Galileo's high accuracy and authentication services.
 He also chairs several international groups on PNT resilience, Precise Point Positioning and authentication.
 Previously, he worked for the European aerospace industry as a systems engineer and EGNOS test manager, among other roles.
 He holds an engineering degree from ICAI, Madrid, an MBA from LBS, London, and a PhD in electronic systems from Aalborg University.
 He has been a visiting scholar at Stanford University and is currently a visiting professor at KU Leuven, teaching satellite navigation and communications.
 He is the co-author of over 150 publications, including a book and several patents.
 His technical interests include end-to-end design of navigation systems and services, GNSS receivers, cryptography and high-accuracy positioning.